Director of the Kiewit Center for Infrastructure and Transportation Research

 B.S., Civil Engineering, University of Massachusetts Amherst, 2004

-Dr. Hurwitz provides students with active and interactive classroom experiences that are authentically situated in engineering practice.
+Professor Hurwitz provides students with active and interactive classroom experiences that are authentically situated in engineering practice.
 This focus contributes to students who are better prepared to be effective transportation professionals upon entering the workforce or graduate studies.
-Dr. Hurwitz teaches transportation engineering classes at the undergraduate and graduate level on topics including; highway and traffic engineering, signalized intersections, and driving simulation.
+Hurwitz teaches transportation engineering classes at the undergraduate and graduate level on topics including; highway and traffic engineering, signalized intersections, and driving simulation.